Enhancing the quality of life for people 50 years and older.

 Today, The Estuary provides a variety of nutrition, transportation, social services, activities, and fitness programs to residents in the nine communities of Chester, Clinton, Essex, Deep River, Killingworth, Lyme, Old Lyme, Old Saybrook, and Westbrook.
 Our services promote quality of life, community involvement, and independent living for persons 50 to 105!

 The Estuary is a 501(c)3, non-profit organization.
-ECSI provides programs and activities to keep seniors healthy, vibrant, and independent.
-They are the sole provider of Meals on Wheels for the nine-towns including Chester, Clinton, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook and Westbrook.
-There is also the M. Monica Eggert Senior Center in the shoreline town of Old Saybrook.
-The senior center houses a state of art kitchen which produces over 75,000 meals a year for daily lunches at the center, Meals on Wheels, and daily distribution to its 3 additional congregate café sites in Clinton, Killingworth, and Old Lyme.
+We provide programs and activities to keep seniors healthy, vibrant, and independent.
+We are the sole provider of Meals on Wheels for the nine-towns including Chester, Clinton, Deep River, Essex, Killingworth, Lyme, Old Lyme, Old Saybrook and Westbrook.
+There is also the senior center in the shoreline town of Old Saybrook.
+The senior center houses a state of art kitchen which produces almost 90,000 meals a year for daily lunches at the center, Meals on Wheels, and distribution to its 3 additional congregate café sites in Clinton, Killingworth, and Old Lyme.

 Programming accounts for 86% of our annual expenses with only 14% going to administrative expenses.
 The Estuary remains dedicated to fiscal responsibility and continues to supports it’s numerous programs and services through a combination of state and foundation grants, fundraising, investments, and program income.